gpratte/texastoc-v2/README.md

 The branch labels are prefixed in the order they were developer (e.g. 01-, 02, ...).

-See the readme for the branch for more information about it.
+Choose the branch from the github list of branches to see the readme for that branch.

-## branch 09-better-mock-testing
+## branch 11-application-integration-modules

-After reading up on mocking (mockito) I realized that my testing could be improved.
-Mostly by making sure the mock objects were called and the arguments to the mocks.
+Moved the application (and the JUnit tests) into an *application* module/folder.

+Moved the cucumber tests into an *integration* module/folder.